 What Are Their Main Differences?

-Although 'either' and 'ither' have some mutual letters, it is important to know that the dictation is different.
-There is no such word as 'ither' unless it is a misspelling or the Scot form of 'either'.
+Although 'either' and 'ither' have some letters in common, it is important to know that the spelling is different.
+There is no such word as 'ither' unless it is a misspelling or the Scottish form for 'either'.

 What Is Either?